AutoLogicTechnology/contractor-check-list/README.md

 - Register for Corporation Tax
 - Register for Value Added Tax (if applicable)
 - Register for Payroll (if applicable - most likely)
+- Get an indemnity insurance policy
+    - Potentially a legal/contractual requirement (confirmation needed)
+    - Price is based on your business and income
+    - Your agency/contract might have specific requirements of your insurance. heck this out before purchasing

 ## Optional Steps